Money Monster

-Money Monster is a 2016 American crime thriller film directed by Jodie Foster, with a screenplay by Jamie Linden, Alan Di Fiore, and Jim Kouf from a story by Di Fiore and Kauf.
-The film stars George Clooney (who also co-produced), Julia Roberts, Jack O'Connell, Dominic West, Caitríona Balfe, and Giancarlo Esposito.
-It follows financial television host Lee Gates and his producer Patty Fenn, as they are put in an extreme situation when an irate investor takes them and their crew as hostage.
+Money Monster is a 2016 American crime thriller film directed by Jodie Foster, from a screenplay by Jamie Linden, Alan Di Fiore, and Jim Kouf.
+It stars George Clooney as financial television host Lee Gates and Julia Roberts as his producer Patty Fenn, as they are put in an extreme situation when an irate investor takes them and their crew as hostage.
+The cast also features Jack O'Connell, Dominic West, Caitríona Balfe, and Giancarlo Esposito.

-Money Monster had its world premiere at the 69th Cannes Film Festival on May 12, 2016, and was theatrically released in the United States on May 13, 2016, by Sony Pictures Releasing.
-Despite receiving mixed reviews from critics, the film was a box office success, grossing over $93 million.
+Money Monster had its world premiere at the 69th Cannes Film Festival on May 12, 2016, and was theatrically released in the United States the next day by Sony Pictures Releasing.
+Despite receiving mixed reviews from critics, the film was a box office success, grossing over $93 million against a budget of $27.4 million.

 Plot

 Flamboyant television financial expert Lee Gates is in the midst of the latest edition of his show, Money Monster.
 Less than 24 hours earlier, IBIS Clear Capital's stock inexplicably cratered, apparently due to a glitch in a trading algorithm, costing investors $800 million.
-Lee planned to have IBIS CEO Walt Camby appear for an interview, but he unexpectedly departed for a business trip to Geneva, Switzerland.
+Lee planned to have IBIS CEO Walt Camby appear for an interview, but Camby unexpectedly departed for a business trip to Geneva, Switzerland.

 Midway through the show, a deliveryman wanders onto the set, pulls a gun and takes Lee hostage, forcing him to put on a vest laden with explosives.
 The man reveals that his name is Kyle Budwell, who invested $60,000—his entire life savings—in IBIS after Lee endorsed the company on camera.
 He was wiped out along with the other investors.
 Unless he gets some answers, Kyle will blow up Lee before killing himself.
 Once police are notified, they discover that the receiver to the bomb's vest is located over Lee's kidney.
 The only way to destroy the receiver—and with it, Kyle's leverage—is to shoot Lee and hope he survives.

 With the help of longtime director Patty Fenn, Lee tries to calm Kyle and locate Camby, though Kyle is dissatisfied when both Lee and IBIS chief communications officer Diane Lester offer to compensate him for his financial loss.
 He is angered by Diane's insistence that the algorithm is to blame.
 Diane is not satisfied with her own explanation, either, and defies colleagues by contacting a programmer who created the algorithm, Won Joon.
 Reached in Seoul, Joon insists that an algorithm could not take such a large, lopsided position without someone meddling with it.

 Lee appeals to his TV viewers for help, seeking to recoup the lost investment, but is dejected by their response.
-The NYPD find Kyle's pregnant girlfriend Molly and allow her to talk to Kyle through a video feed.
+The New York City Police Department (NYPD) find Kyle's pregnant girlfriend Molly and allow her to talk to Kyle through a video feed.
 When she learns that he lost everything, she viciously berates him before the police cut the feed.
 Lee, siding with Kyle, agrees to help his captor discover what went wrong.